Not all marriages last forever. In fact, just about half of all marriages end in divorce.

 In nine states—Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington, and Wisconsin—assets, and liabilities are divided according to community law.
 Under community law, any debt accrued during a marriage is jointly liable by both individuals.

-This means that in these nine states, everything that is acquired during the marriage is usually considered equally owned by the spouses; It is the “property” of their once-happy “community,” including:
+This means that in these nine states, everything that is acquired during the marriage is usually considered equally owned by the spouses.
+It is the “property” of their once-happy “community”.
+This includes:

 - Any credit card debts in your name (as a sole owner or jointly)